NatashaRy/neurohacking/README.md

 ## **Bugs**
 ​
 We always have bugs in development, a few bullet points here to talk about bugs you found and how you fixed them, in later projects this will be more detailed

-​
-* Issue - When on mobile the user had horizontal scroll with items overflowing
-* Cause - The images had absolute positioning and caused them to go off screen
+* Issue - Mobile menu is only working in Chrome developer tools.
+It does not work on mobile devices at all.
+* Cause - De cause is uncertain.
+We've tried different kinds of menus on mobile but get the same issue.
+I have not found a resolution for this bug yet.
 * Resolution - Changed the width of the image to stay within the confines of the screen.
 ​
+* Issue - On smaller screens the horizontal scroll was possible.
+* Cause - The FAQs styling were not optimized enough with made it go out of the screen.
+* Resolution - Changed width to auto for screens 720px or below, which solve the problem.

+* Issue - Background images were not visable.
+* Cause - The path to some of the images was not relative, make them non-visable on Github pages.
+* Resolution - Changing the path to the source and the images got visable again.
+​
 ***
 ## **Deployment**
 I deployed the page on GitHub pages via the following procedure: - ​
-1. From the project's [repository](pageurl), go to the **Settings** tab.
+1. From the project's [repository](https://github.com/NatashaRy/neurohacking), go to the **Settings** tab.
 2. From the left-hand menu, select the **Pages** tab.
 3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
 4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.
 ​
-You  can find the live site via the following URL - [live webpage](https://yoururlhere)
+You  can find the live site via the following URL - [live webpage](https://natashary.github.io/neurohacking/)
 ***
 ​
 ## **Tech**
 ​
-Here mention what technologies you've used for example ​
+The technologies used in this project are:
+​
 - HTML
 - CSS